davengalle05/Active-Directory-Prerequisites-and-Installation/README.md

 # Active Directory – Prerequisites and Installation

-This tutorial outlines the prerequisites and installation of a **Windows Server 2019 Active Directory (AD) domain environment** within a virtualized internal network.
+This tutorial outlines the prerequisites and installation of a **Windows Server 2019 Active Directory Domain Services (AD DS)** environment within a virtualized internal network.
+This phase focuses on preparing the operating system, configuring networking, and promoting the server to a Domain Controller.

 ---

 ## Video Demonstration
-*(Optional – add later if recorded)*
+*(Optional – add if recorded later)*
-YouTube: **Active Directory Tutorial (Phase 1/?) – Installation**
+YouTube: **Active Directory Tutorial (Phase 1/3) – Installation**

 ---